davidgiven/fluxengine/doc/greaseweazle.md

 [file an issue](https://github.com/davidgiven/fluxengine/issues/new) and I'll see what I can do.)

-  - `--revolutions`.
-This parameter is ignored; reads always do two revolutions.
-  - `--sync-with-index`.
-This is ignored and treated as off.
   - voltage measurement.
 Unsupported and errors out.

 Who to contact